-The date of the shoot was actually back on January 14th, but we only got the green light from the Travel Channel to share this out now (now being June).
-Mark your television viewing calendars for:
+The date of the shoot was actually back on January 14th, 2018, but we only got the green light from the Travel Channel to share this out now (now being June/18).
+Mark your television viewing calendars.

-“Extreme RVs” on the Travel Channel (check your local listings)
+“Extreme RVs” on the Great American Country channel (check your local listings)

 This weekend will surely go on the list of most unusual things we have ever done, with or without Dory.
 Back in the Fall of 2017, we were contacted by Safari Condo, asking if we’d be interested in being a part of the television show “Extreme RVs” on the Travel Channel.
 I’m always enthusiastic to do things that promote the Alto, so I agreed.
 I got in contact with their producers via email and they asked me to share some background and send pictures.
 We did all that, plus videos, and heard back from them that they’d love to shoot the Alto.
 We worked out schedules with them and set a date for the second weekend in January, at Sunset State Beach, where I already had a reservation.
 All good, so we sort of forgot about it and continued on our camping way.